 We use dead stock fabrics too

-For the survival of our company, we can't be exclusively organic.
-Spoiler alert: We're too small to meet minimums for certain fabrics!
-Instead of ordering the minimum of 1,500 yards for one stripe color, we'll buy 200 yards in a leftovers market and use it in 1-2 seasons.
-Otherwise, we'll overproduce to use up raw materials, and it'll be a slow sell having the same stripe for years.
+Instead of ordering the minimum of 1,500 yards for unique limited run fabrics, we'll buy 200 yards in a leftovers market and use it in 1-2 seasons.
+Otherwise, to buy new, we'll overproduce to use up raw materials, and it'll be a slow sell having it featured for years.

 Responsibly using man-made fabrics